-The water in most homes is heated by a tank system, often seen as a cylindrical, metal tank.
+The way water heaters work is that water in the home is heated in a cylindrical, metal tank.
 After heated, the water is pulled from the water heater and runs throughout the hot water pipes to the rest of the home.
 Less frequently seen is water heated by a boiler.
 Even less common are the initially expensive but cost-effective stand-alone water heaters, or tankless units, that supply hot water instantly.
 Tankless water heaters can last over 20 years, according to experts.
 The following information focuses on the tank system, the most common type of water heater found within homes.

 Water heaters utilizing the tank system typically last anywhere from 8-12 years.
 The older the tank, the greater the likelihood it will spring a leak or malfunction.
 If you’re in store for a new water heater, experts recommend a tankless water heater.
 Look for manufacturers who offer lifetime warranties against leaking from their tankless units.

 There are 2 kinds of water heaters: electric and gas.
 The heated water in both is controlled by a thermostat.
 The difference, however, is that a gas fueled water tank may last for a much briefer time than an electric one.
 Why?
 A gas powered water heater heats the tank itself, which in turn heats the water inside.
 As a result, the tank experiences a cycle of normal wear and tear, shortening its life expectancy in the process.

 In either a gas or electric water heater, the unit could potentially leak—even if it is well maintained.
 Puddles of water inside a home are dangerous for many reasons.
 Excessive moisture encourages the growth of toxic mold spores, a health hazard in itself.
 Water buildups lead to damaged floors, walls and surrounding fixtures.
 In extreme cases, a major flood inside a home results in a hefty water damage repair and cleanup.